 A state high school equivalency test (e.g., General Educational Development) may be accepted as proof of graduation under certain conditions, but it will not satisfy requirements for core courses, GPA or ACT/SAT scores.
 The equivalency test may be accepted as proof of graduation if taken after the graduation date of your class and before full-time enrollment into any college or university.
-You will need to submit an official copy of the applicable certificate along with test scores through the mail to the NCAA Eligibility Center.
+You will need to mail an official copy of the applicable certificate along with your state high school equivalency test scores to the NCAA Eligibility Center.
 You can contact your state education agency to request the certificate and test scores to be sent to the NCAA Eligibility Center.